 If you’re selling your home without an agent (a for sale by owner or FSBO), or simply want to do some research on your own, here are some ways to get comparative pricing information,

-Some websites, such as www.homegain.com, offer a comparative market analysis for free.
-These are usually prepared by a local real estate agent who will contact you and probably try to solicit your business.
+Some websites, such as www.homegain.com, offer comparative market information for free.
+You can either scan lists of homes that have sold or get a report prepared by a local real estate agent who will contact you and probably try to solicit your business.
 If you don’t mind the hard sell, it’s a way to get the information even without hiring the agent.

-Alternatively, you can pay a small fee for such a report, generated online.
+Alternatively, you can pay a small fee for a CMA report, generated online.
 For example, at www.ushomevalue.com, a small fee will buy you a one-time “appraisal emulation report,” which lists several comparable properties that have sold in your neighborhood.
 That’s a step up from what you’ll get from online appraisal systems, like those on www.zillow.com, which will estimate your home’s worth, but aren’t always up to date, don’t take into account a home’s special features and aesthetic appeal, and won’t give you immediate access to the comparative information that underlies their estimates.

 When you bought your house, the bank probably required you to get it “appraised”—that is, have a professional view it and put a dollar figure on its market value.
 But you can pay a few hundred dollars to get an appraisal too, just to evaluate your house’s market value.
 Usually, the appraiser will give you a report that arrives at the value of your property by comparing it to others that have recently sold.
 But keep in mind—in most case, the appraiser won’t have actually have seen the comparable properties.